Telex

 Wilson's

-Illuminatus",
+Illuminatus", but

-but soon he and his friend David start breaking into government and military
+soon he and his friend David start breaking into government and military

 computers.
-Pepe, one of Karl's rather criminal acquaintances senses that there
+Pepe, one of Karl's rather criminal acquaintances senses that

-the KGB.
+tries to contact the KGB.

 ![]() |